Payment entry transactions

 This access code is used to restrict access to data by a user or group of users.
 Only users with this access code in their profile can use this transaction.
 If several transactions are available, you can choose the transaction you want to use to open the function.
 If only one transaction is available, the default entry screen opens. |

-| Sign (field SNS) |
+| Sign (SNS) |

 |

 Select the payment sign.
 If you select Expense or Revenue, this field does not display in the payment header screen in the payment entry.
 The payment transaction is always an expense, issued check for example, or always a receipt, check receipt for example.
 If you select Unspecified, you make the selection in the payment header as Expense or Revenue.
-This makes it possible to create only one payment transaction used for both receipt and expenses as in a cash entry for example.
+This allows you to create only one payment transaction used for both receipt and expenses as in a cash entry for example.
 Requiring payment authorization only applies to expenses or unspecified types, and when the Remittances and Bank file checkboxes are selected.
 Use the PAYAPP - Payment authorization parameter (TRS chapter, AUZ group) to grant users the ability to approve payments. |

-| Bank or cash (field BANCSH) |
+| Bank or cash (BANCSH) |

 |